-In the absence of a clear technology roadmap towards 5G, the tutorial has, to a certain extent, an exploratory view point to stimulate further thinking and creativity.
+In the absence of a clear technology roadmap for the 2020-2030 timeframe, the tutorial has, to a certain extent, an exploratory view point to stimulate further thinking and creativity.
 We are certainly at the dawn of a new era in wireless research and innovation; the next twenty years will be very interesting.